Exploring the power of predictive analytics: A step-by-step introduction to building a student-at-risk prediction model

 About the instructor

-Serge Herzog, Ph.D., has been the Director, Office of Institutional Analysis, and Consultant, Center for Research Design & Analysis, University of Nevada, Reno since 2001.
+Serge Herzog, Ph.D., is the Vice President of Institutional Effectiveness at Rocky Mountain University (RMU).
+Prior to joining RMU, Dr. Herzog was the Director of Institutional Analysis at the University of Nevada, Reno since 2001.
 His research has been covered in the Chronicle of Higher Education, the University Business Magazine, and Campus Technology Magazine among others.
 Most recently, he co-edited (with Nicolas Bowman) Methodological Advances and Issues in Studying College Impact (New Directions for Institutional Research) San Francisco: Jossey-Bass, 2014.Register